-To ensure the security and protection of students, staff, and property, the board employs school resource officers (SROs).
-In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).
+The board utilizes school resource officers (SROs) to ensure the security and protection of students, staff, and property.
+In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
+Provisions addressing the various types of security personnel can be found in the CKE policy series.

-The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).
-The law enforcement duties of school resource officers are: Implementation of GISD's comprehensive safety program and enforcement of state and local law as necessary and appropriate.
+The law enforcement duties of school resource officers are listed in district policy CKE (LOCAL).
+These duties include, but are not limited to, the implementation of GISD's comprehensive safety program and enforcement of state and local law as necessary and appropriate.